-Recommendations for appropriate management of diarrhoea, including dose-adjustments for adverse events of diarrhoea that are of CTCAE grade $\geq 3$ or that are clinically significant and/or intolerable and considered by the investigator to be causally related to AZD9291, will be provided to investigators.
+Recommendations for appropriate management of diarrhoea, including dose-adjustments for adverse events of diarrhoea that are of CTCAE grade ≥3 or that are clinically significant and/or intolerable and considered by the investigator to be causally related to AZD9291, will be provided to investigators.
+Changes in CTCAE grade of diarrhoea will be captured in the AE eCRF.